 The world is bifurcating between East and West, with a third, more neutral block in-between just as during the Cold War (Mexico is in this latter block).

 The inevitable result of all of this drama is that re-shoring will become a top priority for Western companies and governments.
-After having outsourced most of its production of goods to China over the past 20 years, the US has found itself in a situation where it must re-shore production and reduce its exposure to China.
+After outsourcing most of its production of goods to China over the past 20 years, the US finds itself in a situation where it is choosing to re-shore production and reduce its exposure to China.

 Western companies, whether they like it or not, will have to diversify away from China.
-A lot of this production with go to the likes to Vietnam, etc. But an obvious candidate is just across the border.
+A lot of this production will go to the likes of Vietnam, etc. But an obvious candidate is just across the border.
 Mexico will be in a prime position to massively benefit from this de-globalization and re-shoring trend.

-This is a net positive for the Mexican economy, which will translate into more local tourism internally and investment in the local real estate sector.
+This is a net positive for the Mexican economy, and it will translate into more local tourism internally and investment in the local real estate sector.

 Trump’s election is a negative for Mexico